-We are fortunate to have two of our favourite people as our patrons: Lenny Abrahamson and Ros Hubbard.
+IFL are fortunate to have some of our favourite people as our patrons.

-He directed numerous commercials for television in Ireland, the UK and worldwide before taking the helm on his first feature film, Adam & Paul, a stylised downbeat comedy written by Mark O'Halloran and released in 2004.
-Adam and Paul won the Best First Feature award at the 2004 Galway Film Fleadh and the Grand Prix at the 2005 Sofia International Film Festival.
-His second feature film, Garage, another collaboration with writer Mark O' Halloran, was selected for Director's Fortnight at the 2007 Cannes Film Festival and won the CICAE Art and Essai award.
-The film also won the awards for Best Film, Best Director, Best Script and Best Actor at the 2008 Irish Film and Television Awards (IFTAs).
+Lenny has won Best First Feature award at the 2004 Galway Film Fleadh and the Grand Prix at the 2005 Sofia International Film Festival.
+His second feature, Garage, was selected for Director's Fortnight at the 2007 Cannes Film Festival, won the CICAE Art and Essai award, and Best Film, Best Director, Best Script and Best Actor at the 2008 Irish Film and Television Awards (IFTAs).

-Lenny has also directed for television: his four one-hour TV films for RTE, Prosperity, also won the Best Director for TV award 2008 Irish Film and Television Awards.
-What Richard Did, his third feature, was released in 2012 to critical acclaim.
-The film, written by Malcolm Campbell, presents a stark portrait of a privileged Dublin teen whose world unravels with one summer night.
-What Richard Did premiered at the 2012 Toronto International Film Festival and was also selected for the 2012 BFI London Film Festival.
-Lenny's fourth feature, Frank, an off-beat comedy about a young wannabe musician starring Michael Fassbender, Maggie Gyllenhaal and Domhnall Gleeson was a hit with critics such as Mark Kermode of the Observer, who listed it in his Top 5 Films of the year in 2014.
+His four one-hour TV films for RTE, Prosperity, won the Best Director for TV award 2008 Irish Film and Television Awards.
+What Richard Did, his third feature, was selected for the 2012 BFI London Film Festival.
+Lenny's fourth feature, Frank, starring Michael Fassbender, Maggie Gyllenhaal and Domhnall Gleeson was one of Mark Kermode’s Top 5 Films of the year in 2014.

 The Hubbard's have also filled many celebrated Irish film and TV sets for features and TV dramas such as The Commitments, Into the West, Father Ted, Best, Bloody Sunday and Angela’s Ashes.
 Ros and John look forward to the release of Journey’s End, The More You Ignore Me and the BBC production of Little Women.